Who are Dodo?

 Dodo only offer postpaid plans.
 Although this limits their options, postpaid plans have a known advantage — a more consistent billing cycle.
 While some prepaid plans may have 28 or 30-day cycles, postpaid plans always restart on the same day each month, so this usually means a longer period than 28 days.

-- Unlimited International SMS – which is unusual and good
+Unlimited International SMS & MMS– which is unusual and good.

-All Dodo plans include free International SMS — even their $5 plan.
+All Dodo plans include free International SMS and MMS — even their $10 plan.

 Dodo have straight forward offers.
 It can be nice to keep things simple.
 However, for more sophisticated users, it means Dodo’s options appear a little too limited.
 Some will want to avoid the thinking required to make up for some shortcomings in Dodo’s plans, by patching aplan with add on packs.